< Previous Next >

 intertidal to 20m northern Mexico to central Alaska size to 6cm

 This is infrequently found intertidally.
 The plates are usually dark in color but may be streaked with other colors.
-The girdle may be reddish-brown or yellowish.
+The girdle is longer on the head end.
 This omnivore grazes algae and also traps prey under its veil.

 Home About Us Meetings&Events Articles Northwest Shells Links Contact Us Site Map